secure-compilation/secure-compilation.github.io/index.markdown

 ## Postdoctoral Researcher Positions {#postdoc}

-We are seeking exceptional candidates with a strong, internationally competitive track record of research in programming languages, formal verification, or security.
+We are seeking exceptional candidates with a strong, internationally competitive research track record in programming languages, formal verification, or security.
 Particularly interesting research areas are:

 - formal verification in a proof assistant like Coq and